-October 5: Boston to Gorham, New Hampshire: This morning we’ll drive about 30 minutes to the northeast and make an interesting stop in the town of Topsfield where Joseph Smith’s ancestors settled.
+October 9: Boston to Lebanon, NH: This morning we’ll drive about 30 minutes to the northeast and make an interesting stop in the town of Topsfield where Joseph Smith’s ancestors settled.
 They lived on the same homestead from the 1660’s (Robert Smith) to the early 1800’s (Joseph Smith Sr.).
 There is a plaque commemorating five generations of Smiths that lived here and worshiped in the Congregational Church.
-We then continue to our lunch stop in beautiful Wolfeboro, New Hampshire on the shores of scenic Lake Winnipesaukee.
-We’ll enjoy lunch during our 75 minute cruise across the lake to Weirs Beach where our driver will meet us.
-We continue north to the famous Kancamangus Highway to enjoy the fall colors.
-We’ll make several interesting stops for pictures and a stroll to a lovely waterfall.
-We stay in the White Mountains region tonight.
+We then continue to beautiful Wolfeboro, New Hampshire on the shores of scenic Lake Winnipesaukee.
+We’ll board the George Washington and enjoy lunch during our 75 minute cruise across the lake to Weirs Beach where our driver will meet us.
+Lunch is included on the cruise.
+We continue north the Bretton Woods Ski Resort where we’ll take a ski lift to the top of the mountain to take in spectacular views of the Mount Washington Valley with tree covered hills as far as the eye can see.
+The combination of green pines and maples of every color is a New England site you’ll not forget.
+We then enjoy a scenic drive to our hotel near Sharon.
 Tour to pay for breakfast and lunch.

-October 12: Macomb to Carthage to Nauvoo.
-We're just an hour from Carthage Jail.
-We'll be there by 9:30 to review events that led to the Martyrdom.
+October 16: Springfield to Carthage to Nauvoo.
+In the late morning, we’ll enjoy a visit to Carthage Jail to review events that led to the Martyrdom.
 We'll go over to Nauvoo for lunch.
 We'll check into the Nauvoo Family Inn & Suites (just up the street from the temple) for a brief rest.
 This afternoon, we'll see the Visitors Center and enjoy an orientation tour of Old Nauvoo, including a chance to stroll down Parley Street reading the poignant signs as we walk toward the river.
 Dinner is included today at our hotel.
 We'll stay for two nights in the Nauvoo area.
 Tour to pay for breakfast and dinner today.

-October 13: Nauvoo all day: Those who are interested can attend a morning session at the newly dedicated Nauvoo Temple!
-It's a treat you'll never forget.
+October 17: Nauvoo all day: Those who are interested can attend a morning session at the Nauvoo Temple which is a treat.
 After changing clothes, we'll continue to see Nauvoo.
 We'll begin at the Community of Christ Visitors Center with a chance to see the Mansion House, Homestead and Smith Family Cemetery.
 After lunch, you'll have the rest of the day to see the sites that are of most interest to you.
-We have a late afternoon session in the Nauvoo Temple followed by dinner at Hotel Nauvoo (famous buffet).
+Tonight we have dinner at Hotel Nauvoo (famous buffet).
 Those interested can see the play at the Cultural Hall.
 Others can relax this evening.
 Tour to pay for breakfast and dinner today.

-October 15: Independence to Salt Lake: This morning after Sacrament Meeting, we'll visit the LDS Visitor’s Center which was recently completely revamped.
+October 19: Independence to Salt Lake: This morning, we'll visit the LDS Visitor’s Center which was recently completely revamped.
 We’ll also see the temple lot, as well as other highlights in the area.
 After lunch, we’ll visit Liberty Jail.
 Known as the prison-temple, The Prophet was incarcerated here for 4 1/2 months.
 It is one of the most profound places we'll visit, and a fitting place to end our tour.
-The Kansas City Airport is just 20 minutes from there.
+You will have an enhanced appreciation of church history and the people that made it possible.
+The Kansas City Airport is nearby.
 Tour to pay for breakfast.